Skip to main content Skip to local navigation

 Ocean frontiers: An interdisciplinary workshop on the changing contours of marine space and resource access

-This two-day workshop, entitled “Ocean Frontiers: An Interdisciplinary Workshop on the Changing Contours of Marine Space and Resource Access,” brought together a network of interdisciplinary scholars to explore the political-economic and ecological dynamics that shape new resource practices in marine zones.
+This two-day workshop, titled “Ocean Frontiers: An Interdisciplinary Workshop on the Changing Contours of Marine Space and Resource Access,” brought together a network of interdisciplinary scholars to explore the political-economic and ecological dynamics that shape new resource practices in marine zones.
 The overall goal was to unite social scientists and ecologists to share their understanding

 [ Read More ]